zabador/ObsidianVault/Changing Linux key bindings.md

 Once you have these keys you need to change the xmodmap.

-Copy the original keybinding to a file in your home directory call .Xmodmap
+Copy the original keybinding to a file in your home directory called .Xmodmap

 ```shell
 xmodmap -pke > ~/.Xmodmap
 ```

-In the file you will wan to edit the keycodes.
+In the file you will want to edit the keycodes.
 For example my keycodes were

 Left Control = Keycode 37
 Left Alt = Keycode 64
 Left Super = Keycode 133

-Open the an the  ``` Xmodmap```  file in an editor and change the keycode lines
+Open the  ``` Xmodmap```  file in an editor and change the keycode lines

 ```
 keycode  37 = Super_L NoSymbol Super_L